samuelmaddock/electron-browser-shell/packages/electron-chrome-web-store/README.md

 - `options`: An object with the following properties:
   - `session`: The Electron session to enable the Chrome Web Store in.
 Defaults to `session.defaultSession`.
   - `modulePath`: The path to the 'electron-chrome-web-store' module.
   - `extensionsPath`: The path to the extensions directory.
-Defaults to 'Extensions/' under the app's userData path.
+Defaults to 'Extensions/' in the app's userData path.
+  - `autoUpdate`: Whether to auto-update web store extensions at startup and once every 5 hours.
+Defaults to true.
   - `loadExtensions`: A boolean indicating whether to load extensions installed by Chrome Web Store.
 Defaults to true.
   - `allowUnpackedExtensions`: A boolean indicating whether to allow loading unpacked extensions.
 Only loads if `loadExtensions` is also enabled.
 Defaults to false.
   - `allowlist`: An array of allowed extension IDs to install.